schorij23/day-scheduler/README.md

 https://schorij23.github.io/day-scheduler/

-This Screenshot was taken at 3PM
+This Screenshot was taken at 3PM on Saturday September 23rd
 ![Screenshot 2023-09-23 at 15-57-56 Work Day Scheduler](https://github.com/schorij23/day-scheduler/assets/5600528/a570bb0a-ce1a-4150-8e58-417932d23a85)